-I was rushed to hospital in Port Huron where I underwent emergency surfer to stabilize my fractured skull, broken neck, removal of my spleen, fort our my ribs, inflate my lungs and repair a partially torn achilles tendon.
-After I was stabilized, I was air lifted to Saginaw, Michigan where there is a head trauma unit.
+I was rushed to hospital in Port Huron where I underwent emergency surgery to stabilize my fractured skull, broken neck, removal of my spleen, fork out my ribs, inflate my lungs and repair a partially torn Achilles tendon.
+After I was stabilized, I was airlifted to Saginaw, Michigan where there is a head trauma unit.
 My wife had to stay behind in Port Huron.

 After ten days in hospital in Thunder Bay, I was released.
 I could only walk with the aid of a walker.
 I went from using a walker to a cane to walking independently.

 When I got out of the hospital I was pretty much useless.
 Irmeli could not do a lot because of injuries to both her hands.
 Friends (Kevin and Valerie Zhiha) came to our aid for about three months, grocery shopping. taking us to appointments, preparing meals and obtaining and submitting invoices from the hospitals in the United States.
 Their assistance was invaluable.

 At the same time, a neighbour (Bill MacDonald) two doors away would walk down our street with his lawn mower and cut our grass.
 When the snow came he used his snow blower and cleared our driveway.

 We would have been in dire straits were it not for our friends and good neighbour.

 From the beginning our relationship with the insurance company was adversarial.
 They did not tell us our rights to entitlements.
 Thankfully, a friend took an interest in our situation and started advising us.
 We engaged a local lawyer but fired him when he baulked at pursuing catastrophic impairment.